 We understand that there are unique difficulties in bringing a cat to a veterinary clinic:

 Cats often do not travel well and feel unsafe when they are in an unfamiliar environment

 Cats can get very stressed by other animals especially dogs in the waiting room

 Cats are very sensitive to sounds, smells and new sights

 Cats need to be handled gently

-In order to address these issues at Alsager Vet Centre, we have teamed up with the International Society of Feline Medicine (ISFM) to ensure that our practice is ‘Cat Friendly’.
+In order to address these issues at Abbeycroft Veterinary Surgery, we have teamed up with the International Society of Feline Medicine (ISFM) to ensure that our practice is ‘Cat Friendly’.

 We have been awarded a Silver Grade accreditation by the International Society of Feline Medicine (ISFM) for our Cat Friendly Clinic.
-This means that we have reached a higher standard of cat care and we have adapted our clinic in order to promote cat well-being and exceptional standards of care for all cats visiting or being hospitalised at Alsager Vet Centre.
+This means that we have reached a higher standard of cat care and we have adapted our clinic in order to promote cat well-being and exceptional standards of care for all cats visiting or being hospitalised at Abbeycroft Vet Surgery.

 So what can you expect from our Cat Friendly Clinic?